ZestyTechnology/zesty-docs/docs/nimble/nimblev3/using.rst

     Close the breech

-    * Place the prongs into the slots on the bottom forks
+    * Step 1, place the prongs into the slots on the bottom forks from below
-    * Rotate the breech upwards
+    * Step 2, rotate the breech upwards
     * Squeeze the ears in and slide between the upper forks
     * the breech will click into place